Unburdened by history, Fiona does a quick reconnaissance of her mother-in-law’s house, shifting memorabilia out of children’s reach.

 “Yes, it’s Marigold’s Ivy, Mum.”
-Terri runs beside her mother, looking up into her face but Fiona looks ahead to the track through the garden.
+Terri runs beside her mother, looking up into her face, but Fiona is striding ahead to the track through the garden to the cottage.

 Then she turns.
 With a hand on Terri’s shoulder she says to Kay, “We can transplant it to a pot on the veranda.
 It’ll be easier to manage, and we’ll find something better to replace it.”

-Simon adds, “The council is giving away free native plants to encourage dune conservation.”
+Simon adds, “The council is giving away free native plants to encourage dune regeneration.”

 Kay leans on Simon, feeling the needles of age puncture her energy.
 “Alright,” she sighs.
 “Can you take a photograph for me.
 I want to remember it like it is.”